Hero Image

 Requirements for International Students

-Applicants who are not citizens or permanent residents of the United States and planning to attend classes on-campus are considered international students and must meet additional requirements for admission.
+Applicants who are not citizens or permanent residents of the United States and are planning to attend classes on -campus are considered international students and must meet additional requirements for admission.

 Submit non-U.S. transcripts through an approved credential evaluation agency